microsoft/live-share/docs/reference/manual-join.md

 #### 1. Sign in

 In order to collaborate, you'll need sign into Visual Studio Live Share so everyone knows who you are.
-Hit **Ctrl+Shift+P** and select the "Live Share: Sign in" command or simply click on the "Sign in" status bar item and follow the directions to sign in.
+Hit **Ctrl+Shift+P / Cmd+Shift+P** and select the "Live Share: Sign in" command **or click** on the "Sign in" status bar item and follow the directions to sign in.

  ![VS Code Download](../media/vscode-sign-in-button.png)